-- 25% of the standard allowance (non-fraud if you have earned income)
+- 25% of the standard allowance (non-fraud if you have earned income and fraud classified debt)

 Which recovery rate applies depends on the claimant’s circumstances and can change from month to month.

 Where the claimant also has a historic housing benefit debt that is being recovered – DWP guidance states that a single deduction will be taken from UC but the recovery will be allocated equally between the two debts (or three debts if there is also a UC overpayment being recovered).

-DWP guidance states the maximum amount that can be deducted from a UC claimant’s award is 30% of the standard allowance (initially this was 40% but was reduced to 30% in October 2019).
+DWP guidance states the maximum amount that can be deducted from a UC claimant’s award is 25% of the standard allowance (initially this was 40% but was reduced to 30% in October 2019).
 There are two exceptions to this:

 - Deductions for normal consumptions of utilities do not count towards the 25% maximum